 It's easy to overlook Isaac's story and his part in the foundation of Israel.
-After all, relatively little is written about him in the Bible.
-He figures prominently in two of the major incidents of his life, the binding (Genesis 22) and the blessing of his sons (Genesis 27), but in both stories, Isaac plays a subordinate role to the more dominant figures of his father, Abraham, and his son, Jacob.
+Little is written about him in the Bible.
+He figures prominently in two of the major incidents of his life, the binding and the blessing of his sons, but he plays a subordinate role to the more dominant figures of his father, Abraham, and his son, Jacob.

-Yet, we as we dig deeper into the stories of Isaac's life, we catch glimpses of his unique role and character that can serve as a model for us.
-For example, in Genesis 25, we read in verse 21 that Isaac's wife, Rebekah, like Sarah, was childless.
-But Isaac reacts to this situation in a very different way from Abraham and Sarah, who when unable to conceive, devised their own plan to have a child.
+Yet, Isaac's unique character can serve as a model for us.
+Isaac's wife, Rebekah, like Sarah, was childless.
+But Isaac reacts in a very different way from Abraham and Sarah.